cpetrich/leaflet-kartverket-UTM33/README.md

 # Leaflet Map with UTM33 CRS
-Here is a working example for getting [leaflet](https://leafletjs.com/) to produce a map with open WMTS tiles from [Kartverket](https://www.kartverket.no/) as seen on https://norgeskart.no/.
-That map uses the default projection of Norway, [EPSG:32633](https://epsg.io/32633) (UMT33), which differs from the leaflet default CRS [EPSG:3857](https://epsg.io/3857) (google projection).
+Here is a working example for getting [leaflet](https://leafletjs.com/) to produce a map with open WMTS tiles from [Kartverket](https://www.kartverket.no/), similar to https://norgeskart.no/ (The open WMTS tiles differ slightly in layout and shading and are distributed as paletted png files, which makes them smaller than the ones on norgeskart.no.)
+Norgeskart uses the default projection of Norway, [EPSG:32633](https://epsg.io/32633) (UMT33), which differs from the leaflet default CRS [EPSG:3857](https://epsg.io/3857) (google projection).
 The code uses [proj4leaflet](https://github.com/kartena/Proj4Leaflet) (which depends on [proj4js](https://github.com/proj4js/proj4js)) to define the CRS.

 Here we go, also see ``index.html`` for a working example:
 ```html